Hubs-Foundation/turkey-ops/README.md

 # turkey-ops
+disclaimer:
-disclaimer: super early pre requirement signoff version a.k.a just commit history will be sqashed, mess codes will be cleaned up/refactored, branching policy/gitops/deployment channel will be established etc.
+super early 1 person hacking away repo a.k.a messy commit history will be sqashed, mess codes will be refactored, branching policy/gitops/deployment channel will be formally established ... at some point in future

+---
+outdated docs
+---

 ## folders
 ### .github/workflows